pic

 Static Vectors vs Pre-Allocations

-Considering the advantages of static vectors over regular vectors, we can now compare their performance to other strategies that reduce memory allocations.
+Considering the advantages of static vectors over regular vectors, let's compare their performance to other strategies that decrease memory allocations.
 In particular, we'll examine how they stack up against pre-allocating memory for intermediate outputs.
 Our examples demonstrate that static vectors can efficiently store intermediate results, making pre-allocation techniques unnecessary.
 Moreover, the examples reveal that storing the final output in an MVector can lead to performance gains over using a regular vector.

 x = rand(50)